1.Splendid Gothic and Renaissance architecture

 St. Mary’s Church

-Inside you can see the wooden altar by Wit Stworz- a masterpiece of late Gothic art and the biggest Gothic sculpture
+Inside we can see the wooden altar created by Wit Stwosz- true masterpiece of late Gothic art and the biggest Gothic sculpture in the world.

 The oldest part of 650 years old Jagielonian University